NixOS/nixos-weekly/README.md

 We couldn't agree what to use and we all love Nix.
 In the end it turned out to be implemented in ~30 lines of code.
-You start wondering if Nix is not only ment to be for package management, but also for static blog generating. :)
+You start wondering if Nix is not only meant to be for package management, but also for static blog generating. :)

 ### Is there enough things happening in a week to have weekly news?